natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-28Sh.md

 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The IL-28Sh is an extremely versatile aircraft, thanks to its extensive suspended ordnance options.
 The aircraft can be used as a bomber, or as a CAS aircraft with its rockets.
 As well, the IL-28Sh gets access to a powerful forward-firing and defensive set of 23 mm cannons, which can be further augmented by a pair of UPK-23-250 gunpods each carrying a GSh-23L cannon - combined, these can provide a forward firing burst mass of over 25 kilograms, which is the highest burst mass of any aircraft at its BR.

 As with its predecessor, the IL-28Sh can be used as a base-bomber in RB.
 This is initially difficult due to its small stock load of twelve 100 kg bombs, but becomes much easier once the 3,000 kg bomb is unlocked.
-This monster of a bomb is the second-largest bomb in the game, after the [[Pe-8]]'s [[FAB-5000 (5,000 kg)|FAB-5000]] bomb.
-This bomb can one-shot bases very easily.
-When used in this manner, proceed to the nearest base as fast as possible (possibly in a slight dive), drop ordnance, and run.
+This bomb can one-shot bases very easily when used in this manner.
+Proceed to the nearest base as fast as possible (possibly in a slight dive), drop ordnance, and run.
 This ensures that the IL-28Sh won't be intercepted by any fighters, which will take more time to get there.
 Attempting to climb may not be the best option, as many enemy fighters can get to bomber altitude very quickly.

 The second, and more interesting option for the IL-28Sh is ground attack.
 The aircraft can carry a variety of powerful ground-attack ordnance (namely the aforementioned 3,000 kg bomb and the six S-24 rockets), which make the aircraft extremely effective in mixed battles.
 When used in this manner, it is worth noting that the aircraft is much more vulnerable, especially in air battles where enemy fighters will arrive extremely quickly.
 The first effective load for ground attack is the aforementioned 3,000 kg bomb; despite only having a single drop, the bomb is effective enough to take out every enemy tank at a base.
 This option also ensures the safety of the aircraft, as you will be able to escape quickly after dropping the bomb.